rightsstatements/rightsstatements.github.io/en/documentation/assets.md

 # Buttons and other assets

+On this page you find the statement buttons and icons that you can use when applying the rights statements online.
+Please refer to our [guidelines for applying the rights statements]({{ site.url }}{{ site.baseurl }}/en/documentation/guidelines.html) for more information on how to correctly apply the rights statements online.

 <div class="box">
 ## Buttons

-Below you find svg and png versions of our buttons that are intended for use as links to the rights statements.
+Below you find SVG and PNG versions of our buttons that are intended for use as links to the rights statements.
 For each button we provide a version with blue text and a black and white version.
-You can also download [a zip file with all button images]({{ site.url }}{{ site.baseurl }}/files/buttons/rs_buttons_all.zip) which also includes a black version with a fully transparent background and a white version with a fully transparent background of each button.
+You can also download [a ZIP file with all button images]({{ site.url }}{{ site.baseurl }}/files/buttons/rs_buttons_all.zip) which also includes a black version with a fully transparent background and a white version with a fully transparent background of each button.

   <div class="row" markdown="0">